Lakeforest Mall: 2020s

 An outdated directory sign on the second floor of the mall in March 2023, on its last day of operation.

 The playground on the first floor of the mall in March 2023, on its last day of operation.
 It fronts the former JCPenney.

-On October 20, 2022, WRS Inc. announced that Lakeforest Mall would be demolished by 2024, with a more specific date being announced later in 2023.
+On October 20, 2022, WRS Inc. initially announced that Lakeforest Mall would be demolished by 2024, but the date was changed in 2023.
 Unfinalized redevelopment proposal plans include relocating the Lakeforest Transit Center and Park and Ride from alongside Lost Knife Rd. to Russell Ave., townhouses, office buildings, a parking garage near the center of brand new stores, a movie theater, cleaning up the three ponds to have a boardwalk built on top, and among others.

 On January 4, 2023, it was announced that Macy's would be closed as part of a plan to close 4 stores nationwide, all inside underperforming indoor shopping malls.
-This left the mall with no anchors, which basically turned it into a dead mall.
+This left the mall with no anchors, turning it into a dead mall.
 The store closed on March 18, 2023, via liquidation sales that started on January 9, 2023.

-On January 17, 2023, at the hearing on the Lakeforest Mall redevelopment plan in City Hall in Gaithersburg, MD, Kevin Rogers of WRS Inc. announced that Lakeforest Mall in its entirety would close on March 31, 2023, at 7:00 PM after 44 years of serving the nearby community.
-The mayor of Gaithersburg, Jud Ashman, approved the plan of demolition, which is scheduled to begin in June 2025.
-The land where Lakeforest currently stands will become a mixture of residential, retail, and commercial space.
+On January 17, 2023, at the hearing on the Lakeforest Mall redevelopment plan in City Hall in Gaithersburg, MD, Kevin Rogers of WRS Inc. announced that Lakeforest Mall in its entirety would close on March 31, 2023 at 7:00 PM after 44 years.
+The land where Lakeforest Mall currently stands will become a mixture of residential, retail, and commercial space.

-On October 21, 2024, it was announced that Lakeforest Mall is scheduled for demolition in June 2025.

-On June 17, 2025, various trees surrounding Lakeforest Mall were cut down as part of the start of the mall's demolition.